WHAT IS YOUR GO-TO OIL?

 Peanut oil is a nutrient-packed oil with heart healthy monounsaturated fats, vitamin E and phytosterols which help reduce LDL or “bad cholesterol” levels in the blood.
 It is cholesterol free, trans-fat free and low in saturated fats.
 Peanut oil has a nutty scent and strong flavor and can be used for high-heat cooking such as deep frying due to its high smoke point.
 Quick tip: If you are deep frying food, this is a healthier oil because it can be heated to a higher temperature than most oils resulting in a lower oil pick-up.

-Sunflower oil is pressed from sunflower seeds. is low in saturated fats, and has omega-6 fatty acids which are beneficial for bone health and skin health.
+Sunflower oil is pressed from sunflower seeds.
+It’s low in saturated fats, and has omega-6 fatty acids which are beneficial for bone health and skin health.
 Sunflower oil has a high smoke point making it great for high heat cooking such as sauteing.
 It’s light flavor makes it an oil that can be used in many recipes.
 Unfortunately this oil turns rancid quickly.
 Be sure to store it in a cool place and use within a year.

 Avocado oil is derived from the avocado fruit and is cold-pressed.
 This oil is very versatile and can be used in a variety of recipes with its neutral flavor.
 They are high in monounsaturated fats, great for heart health and has a high smoke point making it a great option for high-heat cooking like searing, roasting, and sauteing.
 Be sure to store this oil in a dark cool place.